Austin Kleon – Roube Como Um Artista

 But instead of starting completely from scratch,

-Mas em vez de começar completamente do zero,
+Mas em vez de começar do zero,

 he pulled out some of his favorite classic manuscripts,